WilliamFerns1/I-love-vim-motions/README.md

 ## Contributions:
 If you really like the idea of this project, and you see something you can improve, feel free to **fork** this repo, make your changes, and submit a pull request.
 If you love Vim motions alot, welcome!

+## What I learnt from making this project:
+1. HTML
+2. CSS
+3. Responsive Design

 ## License:
 This project is under the MIT license.
 Feel free to do whatever you wnat with it, I really don't care.